 What are the top cybersecurity challenges?

 Cybersecurity is continually challenged by hackers, data loss, privacy, risk management and changing cybersecurity strategies.
 The number of cyberattacks is not expected to decrease in the near future.
-Moreover, increased entry points for attacks, such as with the arrival of the internet of things (IoT), increase the need to secure networks and devices.
+Moreover, increased entry points for attacks, such as with the arrival of the internet of things (IoT), and the growing attack surface increase the need to secure networks and devices.

 Additionally, organizations can gather a lot of potential data on individuals who use one or more of their services.
 With more data being collected, the likelihood of a cybercriminal who wants to steal personally identifiable information (PII) is another concern.
 For example, an organization that stores PII in the cloud may be subject to a ransomware attack.
 Organizations should do what they can to prevent a cloud breach.

-Another challenge to cybersecurity includes a shortage of qualified cybersecurity personnel.
+Another challenge to cybersecurity is a shortage of qualified cybersecurity personnel.
 As the amount of data collected and used by businesses grows, the need for cybersecurity staff to analyze, manage and respond to incidents also increases.
-(ISC)2 estimated the workplace gap between needed cybersecurity jobs and security professionals at 3.1 million.
+(ISC)2 estimated the workplace gap between needed cybersecurity jobs and security professionals at 3.4 million.

 How is automation used in cybersecurity?